rtivital/validate/README.md

 ```
 ### Callbacks
 #### onError
-`onError(fn)` accepts function that will be called when validation failed
+`onError(fn)` method accepts function, which will be called when validation fails
 ```javascript
 validate('#email')
 	.match('email')